barrachi/qtarmsim/README.rst

 Qt ARMSim has the following dependencies:

   * `Python 3 <https://www.python.org/>`_.
-  * `PyQt4 for Python 3
+  * `PySide for Python 3
     <http://www.riverbankcomputing.co.uk/software/pyqt/intro>`_.
   * `QScintilla <http://www.riverbankcomputing.co.uk/software/qscintilla/intro>`_.

-(Depending on the platform, QScintilla can be bundled with the PyQt4 installer.)
+(Depending on the platform, QScintilla can be bundled with the PySide installer.)

 On the other hand, ARMSim has the next dependencies: